Rheology of Wormlike Micellar Gels Formed By Long-Chained Zwitterionic Surfactants: Results

 In principle, an intrinsic non-monotonic flow-curve is often a signature of \textit{shear-banding} in the system, but the experimental manifestation of this phenomenon is a stress-plateau.
 The region of the flow-curve where non-monotonicity occurs is experimentally inaccessible because for shear-rates in this regime, the material separates into two or more shear-bands \cite{spenley1996nonmonotonic,britton1997two}.
 However, a measurable non-monotonicty in the flow-curve can be closely related to \textit{transient} shear-banding.
 In \cite{martin2012transient}, the authors showed that a competition in breakup and restoration (ageing) of stress-bearing microstructure can lead to regions where measured $\sigma$ increases with decreasing imposed $\dot{\gamma}$ and this directly correlates with banding observed in their Laponite system.
 Indeed, as suggested in \cite{martin2012transient}, direct analogies can be drawn between their colloidal gel system and our wormlike micellar gel, where disentanglement/re-entanglement can play the role breakup/ageing and the stress-bearing microstructure is essentially a network of long entangled micelles.
-Prominent stress-overshoot at very low $\dot\gamma$ along with the very long times to reach steady in this regime, both generally features of transient banding often observed in wormlike micellar solutions \cite{lerouge1998shear,lerouge2000correlations,grand1997slow}, are also observed in our surfactant gels.
-This supports the occurence of transient-banding in our system.
+Prominent stress-overshoot at very low $\dot\gamma$ along with the very long times to reach steady in this regime, both generally features of shear-banding often observed in wormlike micellar solutions \cite{lerouge1998shear,lerouge2000correlations,grand1997slow}, are also observed in our surfactant gels.
+This supports the occurence of shear-banding in our system.
 Note, that disentanglement of micellar strands is at the heart of a proposed mechanism for shear-banding in WLM solutions, wherein progressive disentanglement leads to gradual development of shear-bands \cite{hu2005kinetics}.
-The cup-bob geometry aids this mechanism due to its inherent stress gradient and has been reported to aid the formation of shear-bands in systems with flow-curves that are nearly non-monotonic \cite{martin2012transient,greco1997shear}, further lending credence to the presence of transient shear-banding in our system.
+The cup-bob geometry aids this mechanism due to its inherent stress gradient and has been reported to aid the formation of shear-bands in systems with flow-curves that are nearly non-monotonic \cite{martin2012transient,greco1997shear}, further lending credence to the presence of shear-banding in our system.
 The above invoked mechanism is likely distinct from the one suggested for causing fracture for higher values of $\dot\gamma$.
-It is possible that fractures don't form in the low $\dot\gamma$ regime because re-entanglement can 'heal' zones of depleted entanglements \cite{erk2012extreme,de2007melt}.
+It is possible that fractures do not form in the low $\dot\gamma$ regime because re-entanglement can 'heal' zones of depleted entanglements \cite{erk2012extreme,de2007melt}.
+It is imperative to mention here that the `measured' non-monotonicity in the flow-curves for the VES are distinct from the flow-curves in granular media \cite{dijksman2011jamming}, microemulsions of oil-water \cite{michel2001unstable} and waxy crude oils \cite{dimitriou2014comprehensive}, where the resulting measurable non-monotonicity is usually indicative of an unstable flow.
+While we cannot confirm the nature of shear-bands with certainty in this paper owing to absence of local data and long timescales involved, it is likely that the `transient' bands that cause non-monotonicty in our flow curves, persist over long-times into a permanent band at steady state, finally manifesting rheologically as a stress-plateau.
 Finally, we end this section by noting that there is precedent for non-monotonic flow-curves in a surfactant gel-system formed by long-chained zwitterionic surfactants.

 In \cite{chu2010amidosulfobetaine}, authors employed EDAS - a zwitterionic amidosulfobetaine surfactant gel, and demonstrated that flow-curve experiments with this system showed non-monotonicty.
 The authors tied this to the presence of shear-banding, by visually confirming bands (although no comment was made on if these bands are transient or steady).
 There are some crucial differences between results reported in \cite{chu2010amidosulfobetaine} and our paper.